oracle-livelabs/goldengate/ggsa-pipeline/env-setup/env-setup.md

     ![Verify configuration details](https://oracle-livelabs.github.io/goldengate/ggs-common/adb/images/01-05-create-vcn.png " ")

-You can click View VCN Details and see both a Public and Private subnet were created.
+6. Click **View VCN**.
+You're brought to the Virtual Cloud Network Details page.
+In the Subnets section, both a private and public subnet were created.

+7. Select the private subnet, and then on the private subnet's details page, under **Security Lists**, select the Default security list.

+8. On the Security List Details page, under **Ingress Rules**, click **Add Ingress Rules**.

 ## Task 2: Create an ATP instance